RistoBIn/OnlineCourse/src/pages/course/responsive-web-design/say-hello-to-html-elements.md

 ---
 templateKey: course-page
-title: "Basic HTML and HTML5: Say Hello to HTML Elements"
+title: 'Basic HTML and HTML5: Say Hello to HTML Elements'
-order: 0001
+order: 101
 ---

 Welcome to freeCodeCamp's HTML coding challenges.
 These will walk you through web development step-by-step.